freeCodeCamp/chapter/CONTRIBUTING.md

 `npx typeorm` can also be used, but must be run inside _server_.

-#### Changing the schema in development
+#### Syncing the Schema

-It is not necessary to migrate the database during development.
-By default, the database is kept in sync with the definitions in _server/models_ when the server is started.
-You can also manually sync via the `npm run db:sync` command.
-Finally, once your feature is finished, you should create and commit a [migration](#creating-a-migration).
+* For development environments, [TypeORM will kept the database migrations in sync](https://github.com/typeorm/typeorm/blob/master/README.md) with the definitions in _server/models_ when the server is started.
+Developers must still create and commit a [migration](#creating-a-migration) for any modifications to the ORM / database schema.
+* For production environments, or if a manually sync becomes necessary, run the `npm run db:sync` command.

 #### Creating a Migration